chaoge525/soafee_demo/documentation/tools.rst

 -------------------

-A script automating the documentation build process is available under `meta-ewaol/tools/build/doc-build.py`.
-It will generate an HTML version of the documentation under `public/`.
-To use this script, you should use Python 3.6 or
+A script automating the documentation build process is available under ``tools/build/doc-build.py``.
+It will generate an HTML version of the documentation under ``public/``.
+To use this script and generate the documentation, you should use Python 3.6 or higher:
-higher:

 .. code-block:: console